Board of Trustees

 - Staff Representative: Bernadette May

-- Co-opted Member: Will Kereru (Whānau Group)
+- Co-opted Members: Will Kereru (Whānau Group) Gabrielle Wall

 - Secretary: Michele Stephens

 St Martins School Board of Trustees operates in accordance with the Education Act (1989).
 It is the Crown entity responsible for the governance and the control of the management of the school.
 The Board is the employer of all staff in the school, is responsible for setting the school’s strategic direction in conjunction with parents, staff and students, and ensuring that its school provides a safe environment and quality education for all its students.
 Boards are also responsible for overseeing the management of personnel, curriculum, property, finance, and administration.

 More information about the role of the Board of Trustees is available from the New Zealand School Trustees Association.

 - Rebuilding our school

 Eighty percent of our school will be rebuilt.
 The build process is scheduled to start at the end of this year, so there is significant work to do behind the scenes.